Josh Kaufman (musician): Muzz

 On March 6, 2020, it was announced that Kaufman would be joining Paul Banks and Matt Barrick to form a new band, Muzz.
 The band also released their first single, "Bad Feeling."

 Taylor Swift

 Kaufman collaborated with Taylor Swift on her album Folklore, playing harmonica, electric guitar, and lap steel guitar on the song "Betty".
 He also collaborated on her album Evermore, playing lap steel, harmonica, and mandolin on "Evermore", "Cowboy like Me", "Ivy", and "Willow".
 In 2021, he collaborated on Red (Taylor's Version), playing electric and acoustic guitars, mandolin, and harmonica on the songs Better Man (Taylor's Version), I Bet You Think About Me, and "Run".

+I'm with Her

+The folk supergroup I'm with Her, consisting of musicians Sarah Jarosz, Aoife O'Donovan and Sara Watkins asked Kaufman to produce their 2025 album Wild & Clear & Blue for which they won the 2026 Grammy for best folk album.